claudiodekker/inertia-laravel-testing/README.md

 ```

 Under the hood, this first calls the `has` method to ensure that the property exists, and then uses an assertion to
 make sure that the values match.
-This means that there is no need to manually call `has` and `where` on the same prop.
+This means that there is no need to manually call `has` and `where` on the same exact prop.

 #### Automatic Eloquent `Model`, `Arrayable`, or `Responsable` transforming

-For convenience, the `where` method doesn't just assert that strings or integers match, but also has the ability to
+For convenience, the `where` method doesn't just assert using basic JSON values, but also has the ability to
-test directly against Eloquent Models, classes that implement the `Arrayable` interface, or the `Responsable` interface.
+test directly against Eloquent Models, classes that implement the `Arrayable` or `Responsable` interfaces.

 For example:
 ```php